tech-inducers/kuhakT/docs/readme.md

 Fig 4 kuhakT MQTT engine scalling

-Provisioner is a orchestration engine,is resposible for sacling mqtt agent, scaling applied based on no of device connected for each doamin registartion.
+* Provisioner is a orchestration engine,is responsible for sacling mqtt agent, scaling applied based on no of device connected for each doamin registartion.

 ## Deployment architecture
 ![](images/IOT_Strategic_updated-deployment.jpg)

 Fig 5 kuhakT deployment architecture

-It is based on kubernetes platform and, can be deployed in public/private cloud.
+* It is based on kubernetes platform and, can be deployed in public/private cloud.